 If you’re skeptical about using flour and a bit of hot-sauce, then you can wash the leaves with a mild-soap blend, but don’t rub the bottom part of the leaf.
 Just spray the soapy solution on and reply every two days.

-If you are aiming at a more proven method, try Diatomaceous Earth.
+If you are aiming at a more proven method, try Diatomaceous Earth (Affiliate Link).
 This powder is in fact microscopic glass blades, as sharp as razors.
 The aphids eat this (don’t ask me why) and the DM rips their intestines apart.

 4. Sphanum Moss Bugs: Thrips